 The coolest part about Keough Hot Springs is that you can have a pretty laid-back resort experience for a fee or you can experience the primitive tubs for free.
 Normally I wouldn’t even mention the Keough Hot Springs Resort, but it’s pretty awesome for a commercial facility.
 They maintain several outdoor pools, a campground, and a couple of tent cabins and “modular retreats,” otherwise known as mobile homes.
 The place is pretty quiet in the winter, and it caters to families so it’s really clean and quiet.

 Now for a walk on the wild side.
 Just below the Keough Hot Springs Resort are a few rustic soaking pools.
 They’re right off the road, so little or no hiking is required.
 These pools overlook the high desert and are mostly clean and uncrowded, especially in the winter.
 Nudity is common among soakers, but people seem to be really respectful of this special place.
 To get there, take Keough Hot Springs Road and head toward the resort, then turn right on the second dirt road.
 After you cross the stream, the hot springs will be on your left.
-No camping at the springs, but there’s lots of camping nearby in the national forest.
+No camping at the springs, but there are lots of camping nearby in the national forest.

 Deer Creek (Bigelow) Hot Springs – Central Cascades, Oregon

 Deer Creek Hot Springs is a little pool that sits right next to the McKenzie River in the Central Cascades of Oregon.
 With room for just four people, it’s imperative that you hit this one up in the early or late hours of the day.
 It closes after sunset to keep things from getting rowdy.
 The pool is a lovely 103℉ in the summer months.
 In the winter, it can be much colder because it mixes with the nearby river water.
-For more information and directions to these luscious hot springs check out the Oregon Hot Springs website.
+For more information and directions to these luscious hot springs check out the Oregon Discovery.

 Bonneville Hot Springs, Boise National Forest, Lowman, Idaho